designRateConverter

 to "estimate"

-, the function finds a sub-optimal solution.
+, the function finds a suboptimal solution.
 Setting CostMethod

 to "design"

-allows the function to obtain an optimal solution, at the expense of the runtime of the design algorithm.
+allows the function to obtain an optimal solution, at the expense of the runtime performance of the design algorithm.

 cost(interpEstimateCost)